-A friendly, local course for pregnant mums, dads and carers
+A free, friendly antenatal course for pregnant mums, dads and carers

 Welcome to the World is a free, friendly antenatal course for any family expecting a baby.
-Over eight weeks, it helps pregnant mums, dads and carers prepare for life with a new baby, whether it’s their first child or not.
-Taking place in local community centres, the course enables expectant parents to share experiences with each other and explore the changes that new babies bring, and how families can provide them with the best possible start in life.
+It helps pregnant mums, dads and carers prepare for life with a new baby, whether it’s their first child or not.
+The course runs once a week for eight weeks and enables expectant parents to share experiences with each other and explore the changes that new babies bring, and how families can provide them with the best possible start in life.
 It aims to help more families in our area access important antenatal advice and meet other families around them.

 Who’s it for?
-Anyone expecting a baby – mums, dads and carers – usually in weeks 22-28 of pregnancy
+Anyone expecting a baby – mums, dads and carers – usually in weeks 20-30 of pregnancy.

 The course is packed with useful advice, ideas and discussions, including:

-Michaela Howell, director of Better Start Bradford, says: “Welcome to the World offers friendly group sessions in local community centres that aim to help expectant parents get ready for life with a new baby – whether they are becoming a parent for the first time or have children already.
+Fiona Saville, Facilitator, Better Start Bradford, says: “Welcome to the World offers friendly group sessions to help expectant parents get ready for life with a new baby – whether they are becoming a parent for the first time or have children already.
 We know that having a baby brings huge changes, and these courses help mums and dads discuss and think about how they will adjust and get ready.”

 Welcome to the World is one of more than 20 projects being provided by Better Start Bradford for pregnant women and families with children under four in Little Horton, Bowling and Barkerend and Bradford Moor.